Malaevleo/aDNA_aging_clocks/README.md

 ## Note

 - The script runs three clocks: `Horvath2013`, `AltumAge`, and `ZhangEn`.
 They proved to be most accurate for bone tissue samples
+- The script can be applied to any BED file but was intially developed for aDNA studies